Vishal73040/BotBrowser/README.md

 **For Academic and Security Research Purposes Only**

-The following test demonstrations are provided strictly for **educational and research purposes** to validate browser compatibility and fingerprint consistency.
-These tests are conducted on public testing platforms and demonstration sites under controlled, authorized conditions.

 ### ⚠️ Academic Research Disclaimer

-These research demonstrations are provided for **security research, academic analysis, and compatibility testing** purposes only.
-They are intended solely for **authorized research environments** that comply with all applicable laws, regulations, and terms of service.
+These demonstrations are provided for security research, academic analysis, and compatibility testing in authorized environments only.
+Any use outside of authorized research is strictly prohibited.

-**Any use outside of authorized research, academic study, or security analysis is strictly prohibited.** All testing is conducted in non-production environments with proper authorization.

 ### 🔬 Research Methodology

-Our compatibility research examines how different browser fingerprinting techniques interact with various client configurations.
-These studies help improve web compatibility and understand fingerprint consistency across different environments.
+Our compatibility research examines browser fingerprinting techniques across different client configurations to improve web compatibility and understand fingerprint consistency.